mykola2312/fot-save-edit/README.md

 In my Fallout Tactics playthrough I was unlucky saved at the moment when Jo instantly died from poison being at 1 HP
 ![](readme/problem.webp)

-In this example we will edit Jo character to increase their health, remove poisoning and edit stats and skills, and after all - save her from insta-dying
+In this example we will edit Jo character to increase her health, remove poisoning and edit stats and skills, and after all - save her from insta-dying

 First of all, there is ```-i``` option where you tell path to .sav file (i.e "C:\Games\Fallout_Tactics\core\user\save\test.sav")